Council of Literary Magazines and Presses Contest Code of Ethics

 Split This Rock uses a blind judging system to arrive at the contest winner.
 This is how we do it:

-4. Close friends, relatives, students, and former students of the judge, are excluded from the contest.
-Likewise, the Board of Directors and Staff of Split This Rock is excluded, as are members of their families.
+6. Close friends, relatives, students, and former students of the judge, are excluded from the contest.
+Likewise, the current Board of Directors, Staff, Teaching Artists, and DC Youth Slam Team members of Split This Rock are excluded, as are members of their immediate families.
 If any of the selected authors fall under these categories they will be disqualified, and a replacement will be chosen from among the finalists.
 As poetry is a relatively small community, and the contest is judged blindly, we feel acquaintance and participation in a workshop taught by the judge should not be a disqualifying factor, so long as none of the poems in a manuscript is recognizable to the judge.
 Anyone wondering if they might be a “close friend” probably is.
 It seems silly to define friendship, but for the purposes of this contest, we'll call a “close friend” anyone with whom we have direct correspondence (either written or verbal) once a month or more.
-And please remember that if any poems are recognizable to the judge, the entire submission will be disqualified.
+And please remember that if a poem is recognizable to the judge, it will be disqualified.